-The oversight and quality assurance for ESPECRP is done by the UNDP ERR Programme Team, which oversees the UNDP Yemen programme portfolio focusing on livelihoods and service delivery.
+The oversight and quality assurance for ESPECRP PF and (AF1 & AF2) are done by the UNDP ERR Programme Team, which oversees the UNDP Yemen programme portfolio focusing on livelihoods and service delivery.
 UNDP Headquarters will provide corporate oversight and management support including finance, human resources, audit and investigations.